ktncode/misskey/CONTRIBUTING.sharkey.md

 ## Release
 ### Release Instructions
 1. Commit version changes in the `develop` branch ([package.json](package.json))
-2. Create a release PR.
+2. Create a release MR.
 	- Into `stable` from `develop` branch.
 	- The title must be in the format `Release: x.y.z`.
 		- `x.y.z` is the new version you are trying to release.